bbrownekianda/docs/getting-started/add_form_elements.md

    ![Field properties](images/fieldproperties.gif)

-2. Tick checkboxes as appropriate, for example ticking **Enabled** which means users can use the field. **Layout** is used to set the width of the field for both desktop and mobile layouts.
+2. Tick checkboxes as appropriate, for example ticking **Enabled** means users can fill out the field. **Layout** is used to set the width of the field for both desktop and mobile layouts.
 In the example above, **Required** is checked which means that the particular textbox field 'Employee Name' is mandatory for users to fill out.
 This is denoted by asterix * beside the field name.
 Go to [Properties](getting-started/properties.md) to find out more about properties.

    Being aware of these options will help you to customise your form and impact the way it works.